Image: Wish You Were Here 1. Le Cake Walk: Rob This England Heather Agyepong

 Care: The important dynamics between carer and cared for.

-The exhibition is co-curated by creativeShift and Fresh Arts, Bristol’s leading organisations, providing creative wellbeing activities, to adults who are experiencing or are vulnerable to, isolation and mental health challenges.
+The exhibition is co-curated by creativeShift CIC and Fresh Arts, Bristol’s leading organisations, providing creative wellbeing activities, to adults who are experiencing or are vulnerable to, isolation and mental health challenges.
 A Picture of Health aims to de-stigmatise subjects around mental health and create an environment in which people can have open conversations about their wellbeing, whilst including the voices of local people with lived experiences of mental health.

 About The Hyman Collection